ibm-cloud-docs/discovery-data/collections.md

 1. To create a collection, open a project, go to the **Manage collections** page, and then click **New collection**.

-    The Document Retrieval and Custom project types can contain up to 5 collections.
-A Conversational Search project can contain 5 collections but only 1 collection is used by the {{site.data.keyword.conversationshort}} search skill.
-A Content Mining project can contain only 1 collection.
+    - The Document Retrieval and Custom project types can contain up to 5 collections.
+    - A Conversational Search project can contain 5 collections but only 1 collection is used by the {{site.data.keyword.conversationshort}} search skill.
-    {: note}
+    - A Content Mining project can contain only 1 collection.
 1. Choose a data source type.
 A collection can support only one data source.

     You can connect to an external data source or perform a one-time document upload from your local file system.